aionnetwork/aion-docs/aion-node/node-setup/native_node/_index.en.md

 # Pre-compiled Packages

 Use one of the pre-compiled packages to get up and running faster.
+We have used the latest build as an example on this page.
+If you want to use a different version of the Aion kernel you will need to change the commands to fit the version you are using.
+We do not recommend always using the latest Aion kernel version.

 1. Connect to your machine via SSH or open a terminal if you are working on a local installation.
 2. Change to your root `~` directory and update your system: